 You can follow her website Roti n Rice through her facebook fan page and twitter.
 I’ve been following Biren’s blog for several months now and she’s been virtually feeding me great food.
 I hope you will be closely following her with me!

 So, as you probably guessed, when she asked me to be her guest blogger, I really didn’t know what to share on her website.
 Well, after thinking for a while, I decided to share a Southeast Asian dish with a Japanese twist.
-This is one of my husband and my favorite dish, and I hope everyone enjoys this meal with family and friends.
+This is one of my husband and my favorite dish, pork spring rolls and I hope everyone will enjoys this recipe with family and friends.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - ½ lb sliced pork belly or any protein of your choice

 - ½ tsp. salt